cha87de/docker-skeleton/README.md

 ## Experiences

-With the presented approach, we managed to build a real OpenStack test setup - with approx. 30 physical nodes and hence approx. 300 containers in total.
+With the presented approach, we managed to build a real OpenStack test setup - with approx. 30 physical nodes and hence approx. 300 containers in total: [Omistack](https://omistack.anyops.org).

 # TODOs and Extensions
  - [ ] add side kick container skeleton to host (configuration) data